luaymatalka/skin-lesion--image-classification/README.md

     ├── README.md                  <- The project layout (this file)
     ├── images                     <- This is where the images are located │
-    ├── notebook.ipynb             <- This is the main notebook
+    ├── notebook.ipynb             <- This is the main notebook (contains the python code) │
-    │
     ├── presentation.pptx          <- Non-technical presentation
     │